sta/websocket-sharp/README.md

 ### Example1 ###

-[Example1] connects to the [Audio Data delivery server] using the WebSocket ([Example1] is only implemented a chat feature, still unfinished).
+[Example1] connects to the [Audio Data delivery server] using the WebSocket ([Example1] is only implemented the chat feature, still unfinished).

-[Example1] uses [Json.NET].
+And [Example1] uses the [Json.NET].

 ### Example2 ###

-[Example2] starts the WebSocket server.
+[Example2] starts a WebSocket server.

 ### Example3 ###

-[Example3] starts the HTTP server that can upgrade the connection to the WebSocket connection.
+[Example3] starts an HTTP server that can upgrade the connection to the WebSocket connection.

-Please access [http://localhost:4649](http://localhost:4649) to do WebSocket Echo Test with your web browser after [Example3] running.
+Could you access to [http://localhost:4649](http://localhost:4649) to do **WebSocket Echo Test** with your web browser after [Example3] running?

 ## websocket-sharp for Unity ##